-Determining Spinal Cord Injury Severity and Paralysis
+Determining the Severity of Paralysis

 There are many factors that determine the level of severity for paralysis.
 Getting an idea of how serious the injury is depends on what area of the spinal cord was damaged, along with knowing whether the injury is complete or incomplete.